OwnYouLtd/docs/_docs/individual_user_experience.md

 ### Dynamic personal avatars

 We use personal data driven advertising profiles to prompt a diffusion model, creating dynamic avatars for users to download and share as nfts.
 The more personal data sources added by a user, the more relevant their avatar.
-Intially, a user is allocated a basic OwnYou avatar.
-As the user connects more personal data sources (email, photos, calendar, financial records etc.), the avatar will morphs to reflect an increasingly personal version.
+Initially, a user is allocated a basic OwnYou avatar.
+As the user connects more personal data sources (email, photos, calendar, financial records etc.), the image will morph to reflect an increasingly personal avatar.
 Avatars are fleeting; ever changing as a users wants and needs change.
 Users can create libraries of past avatars or use a dynamic avatar as a profile picture on social media.

+While a gimmick, dynamic avatars help users see how their data reflects an image of their digital self.
+The more data they contribute to their personal data store, the better their digital image reflects their actual needs and wants.
+This is not trivial.
+Whether we like it or not, businesses are always building digital profiles that reflect who they think we are, and how they might serve us.
+OwnYou gives users an opportunity to present a truer version of their digital selves.
+To the user's benefit.
+Pseudonymously.

 #### The first two videos use [Kaiber](https://kaiber.ai/)